 Do Colleges Look at the PSAT?

-According to CollegeVine, colleges do not look at PSAT scores.
-Laura Berlinsky-Schine states that “in most cases, just you and your high school are able to see the report.”
+Colleges do not look at PSAT scores, in most cases just the student and their high school are able to see the report.

 With consistent practice and an understanding of the test, your child can be successful in taking the PSAT, be prepared for the SAT, and may reap the additional benefits of being a National Merit Scholar.